My Only Wish (This Year): Critical reception

-Michael Roberts of the Dallas Observer described the song as "an unobjectionable but generic retro bounce-fest".
-Lori Reese of Entertainment Weekly called it "festive".
-In her review of Now That's What I Call Christmas!, Melissa Ruggieri of the Richmond Times-Dispatch commented, "Thankfully, only a small portion of disc two is devoted to tween magnets including Britney Spears ('My Only Wish [This Year]') and 'N Sync ('You Don't Have to Be Alone [On Christmas]')".
-Gabrielle Rice of Yahoo! called it one of Spears's best and most remembered songs, saying, however, that it only "made the Top 10 list because the lyrics [and] fast shuffle rhythm ... are just plain cute".
-In his review of classic Christmas songs, The Sydney Morning Herald's Richard Jinman said that this track and Mariah Carey's 1994 single "All I Want for Christmas Is You" were "ho-ho-horrible singles", and Adam Graham of The Detroit News also commented that the "sleigh bells and holiday cheer abound on this bouncy teen-pop ditty ... follows in the tradition" of Carey's single.
+Reviews in the first few years after the song's initial release were mixed.
+Michael Roberts, writing for the Dallas Observer in 2000, described the song as "an unobjectionable but generic retro bounce-fest", while Lori Reese of Entertainment Weekly called it "festive".
+In her 2001 review of Now That's What I Call Christmas!, Melissa Ruggieri of the Richmond Times-Dispatch commented, "Thankfully, only a small portion of disc two is devoted to tween magnets including Britney Spears ('My Only Wish [This Year]') and 'N Sync ('You Don't Have to Be Alone [On Christmas]')".
+AllMusic editor Stephen Thomas Erlewine, reviewing the same 2001 compilation album, counted the song among the album's "pop holiday classics."
+In his 2003 review of classic Christmas songs, The Sydney Morning Herald's Richard Jinman said that this track and Mariah Carey's 1994 single "All I Want for Christmas Is You" were "ho-ho-horrible singles."

-Sam Lansky of PopCrush included the song on his list of Top 10 Original Christmas Pop Songs, writing, "another millennial teen pop jam, Britney Spears' 'My Only Wish (This Year)' follows the time-honored tradition of asking Santa Claus for love", and finding it "a sweet throwback to the simpler days of [Britney]".
-AllMusic editor Stephen Thomas Erlewine considered the song a "pop holiday classic."
-Steve Leggett noted the song was "a nice and bright backdrop for that Christmas party or dinner".
+By the early 2010s, critics were more unanimous in their positive praise for the song.
+Adam Graham of The Detroit News included the song in his list of top 10 Christmas songs released in the 21st century, writing that the "sleigh bells and holiday cheer abound on this bouncy teen-pop ditty, which follows in the tradition of Mariah Carey's 'All I Want for Christmas Is You.'"
+Sam Lansky included the song on his list of "Top 10 Original Christmas Pop Songs", writing, "another millennial teen pop jam, Britney Spears' 'My Only Wish (This Year)' follows the time-honored tradition of asking Santa Claus for love", and finding it "a sweet throwback to the simpler days of [Britney]".
 MTV blogger Tamar Anitai praised it as "the absolute holy grail of 1990s pop Christmas songs".

-In 2021, the song was ranked as one of the 100 Best Christmas Songs of All Time, by Billboard.
+In 2021, the song was ranked as one of the 100 best Christmas songs of all time by Billboard.